Essential Steps to Prepare Your Home for a Survey when it's a Home for a Sale

 2. Service Your Boiler

-A well-maintained boiler is critical for home buyers.
+A well-maintained boiler is essential for home buyers.

 3. Clean Gutters and Drains

-Blocked gutters and drains can cause water damage and structural issues.
+Blocked gutters and drains can lead to water damage and structural issues.

-• Regular maintenance protects against long-term damage to fascias, soffits, and foundations.
+Regular maintenance is key to protecting against long-term damage to fascias, soffits, and foundations.

 4. Test Lights, Switches, and Sockets

-Ensure all lights, sockets, and switches are in working order.
+Ensure every light, socket, and switch is in working order.

 5. Repair Taps and Toilets

-• A quick check and minor repairs by a plumber can make a big difference.
+A quick check and minor repairs by a plumber can make a significant difference.

 6. Deep Clean Exterior Areas

-A moss-covered roof or a slippery deck can be flagged during a survey.
+A moss-covered roof or slippery deck can raise flags during a survey.

 What to Do on Survey Day of your Home for a Sale